 If the User has not provided Credit Support in line with this Network Code, Transporter shall, within two (2) Business Days as of the receipt of Credit Support, inform User on reasons why it considers that such User has not provided valid Credit Support as prescribed in the Article 5.1.1 of this Network Code and invite User to provide valid Credit Support.

-A User with a Long-Term GTA is also obliged to provide the Credit Support pursuant to this Network Code (or evidence on fulfilment of the Rating Exemption criteria from the Article 5.1.6 of this Network Code) in order to participate on the auctions for the Capacity Products from the Article 7 of this Network Code, whereby the provisions of the Long-Term GTA shall be applicable to the credit support provided pursuant to the Long-Term GTA and the provisions from this Article 5 shall be applicable to the Credit Support provided for the Short-Term GTA pursuant to this Network Code.
+A User with a Long-Term GTA is also obliged to provide the Credit Support pursuant to this Network Code (or evidence on fulfilment of the Rating Exemption criteria from the Article 5.1.6 of this Network Code) in order to participate on the auctions for the Standard Capacity Products from the Article 7 of this Network Code, whereby the provisions of the Long-Term GTA shall be applicable to the credit support provided pursuant to the Long-Term GTA and the provisions from this Article 5 shall be applicable to the Credit Support provided for the Short-Term GTA pursuant to this Network Code.

 Available Credit